Parent Feedback Survey

 2. The Curriculum: creativity, understanding and engagement, visits and visitors, art, music, display, parent workshops/assemblies/events, extra-curricular clubs, calm, purposeful, creative atmosphere for learning 97%

-3. Inclusive, diverse community: children feel safe, happy and proud of their learning 57%
+3. The Sense of Community: inclusive, diverse community: children feel safe, happy and proud of their learning 57%

 Areas for Development